← Andrew Sergeyev | CTO of ISD Group | Creative Digital Agency

 3. Hit Cmd+D or Ctrl+D to log out from server.

-1. Open n8n.mycompany.com (this link is not active because you haven't input subdomain at the top of this page).
+1. Open n8n.mycompany.com (this link is not active because you haven't input subdomain earlier).

 2. Set up owner account and answer some marketing questions.